Overview of Cisco Optical Network Controller

 Set up authentication using SAMLv2 SSO

 The Security Assertion Markup Language (SAML) SSO allows you to gain single sign-on access based on the SAMLv2 protocol.
-Only local users can authenticate using SSO user credentials.
+Both local and external users can authenticate using SSO user credentials if their accounts are mapped.

 Follow these instructions to set up SAML SSO authentication.